rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 The Init container uses Linux Namespace, so it has a different view of the file system than the application container.
 As a result, they can have access to Secret in a way that application containers cannot.

 During Pod startup, the Init container starts sequentially after the network and data volumes are initialized.
 Each container must be successfully exited before the next container can be started.
-If exiting due to a error will result in a container startup failure, it will retry according to the policy specified in the Pod's restartPolicy.
+If exiting due to an error will result in a container startup failure, it will retry according to the policy specified in the Pod's restartPolicy.
 However, if the Pod's restartPolicy is set to Always, the restartPolicy is used when the Init container failed.

 The Pod will not become Ready until all Init containers are successful.
 The ports of the Init containers will not be aggregated in the Service.
-The Pod that is being initialized is in the Pending state, but should set the Initializing state to true.
+The Pod that is being initialized is in the Pending state but should set the Initializing state to true.
 The Init container will automatically terminate once it is run.

 ## Sidecar injection example analysis

-For a detailed YAML configuration for bookinfo applications, see bookinfo.yaml for the official Istio YAML of productpage in bookinfo sample.
+For a detailed YAML configuration for the bookinfo applications, see `bookinfo.yaml` for the official Istio YAML of productpage in the bookinfo sample.

 The following will be explained in the following terms.